 We mentioned above that correct ATA Carnet categories for your goods can matter.
 They may need to tie in with the purpose of your trip, local nuances, or the categories certain countries accept, rather than reject.

 A good proportion of items will fit into categories logically, through their natural use and your intended use.
 If there is any doubt in mind, still easier to seek professional opinion before submitting an application.

 For categories, as with all ATA Carnet areas, our support team will be pleased to help.
-Whether or not we are supplying the carnet, we prefer to see everyone have a pleasant journey.
+We wish to see all our carnet users have a pleasant journey.